 Best Work Practices Agreement

-(1) A person may voluntarily enter into an agreement with the department to implement specific practices to abate the suspected nuisance.
+(1) A person may voluntarily enter into an agreement with DEQ to implement specific practices to abate the suspected nuisance.
 This agreement may be modified by mutual consent of both parties.
 This agreement will be an Order for the purposes of enforcement under OAR 340 division 12.

-(2) For any source subject to OAR 340-216-0020 or 340-218-0020, the conditions outlined in the Best Work Practices Agreement will be incorporated into the permit at the next permit renewal or modification.
+(2) For any source subject to OAR 340-216-0020 or 340-218-0020, the conditions outlined in the best work practices agreement will be incorporated into the permit at the next permit renewal or modification.

-(3) This agreement will remain in effect unless or until the department provides written notification to the person subject to the agreement that:
+(3) This agreement will remain in effect unless or until DEQ provides written notification to the person subject to the agreement that:

 (a) The agreement is superseded by conditions and requirements established later in a permit;

-(b) The department determines the activities that were the subject of the agreement no longer occur; or
+(b) DEQ determines the activities that were the subject of the agreement no longer occur; or

-(c) The department determines that further reasonably available practices are necessary to abate the suspected nuisance.
+(c) DEQ determines that further reasonably available practices are necessary to abate the suspected nuisance.

 (4) The agreement will include one or more specific practices to abate the suspected nuisance.
 The agreement may contain other requirements including, but not limited to: